nlohmann/json/CONTRIBUTING.md

 Please understand that I cannot accept pull requests changing only file `src/json.hpp`.

+## Note

+- If you open a pull request, the code will be automatically tested with [Valgrind](http://valgrind.org)'s Memcheck tool to detect memory leaks.
+Please be aware that the execution with Valgrind _may_ in rare cases yield different behavior than running the code directly.
+This can result in failing unit tests which run successfully without Valgrind.

 ## Please don't

 - Only make changes to file `src/json.hpp` -- please read the paragraph above and understand why `src/json.hpp.re2c` exists.